 - Stream URL

-This information will be automatically generated when you create a new channel.
-To get this info, navigate to the “encoder settings” portion of a live channel, and select the requisite RTMP encoder from the list.
+This information will automatically generate when you create a new channel within your Dacast account.
+To access this info, navigate to the “encoder settings” portion of a live channel, and select the requisite RTMP encoder from the list.

 Any questions?
-Let us know in the comments section, below!
+Let us know in the comment section below!
 We love to hear from our readers and will respond as soon as we can.
-For regular tips on live streaming, as well as exclusive offers, we also invite you to join our LinkedIn group.